phpList/updater/README.md

 The updater will be available in all releases starting with phpList 3.3.7-RC1

+### Requirements

+The automatic updater requires the following PHP extensions: curl, zip and pdo.

 ### Technical details

 The updater is currently performing the following steps.
 If one of those steps fail, you will have the possibility to correct the error and retry from the current step.